What is a Buffered ETF?

 On the downside, there is no loss on the first 15% of the index’s losses.
 That is why the solid arrow stays at zero.
 Once the loss is more than 15%, you start participating in the loss.
 So, if the index is down 15% during the coverage period, you lose zero.
 If it is down 20%, you lose 5%.
 If it is down 50%, you lose 35%, and so on.

-On the Right, let’s look at a little more complicated buffer.
+On the Right, let’s look at a slightly more complicated buffer.
 It is a 30% buffer, but to make it more affordable, it doesn’t kick in until there is more than a 5% loss.

 You can see the upside is the same; there is a cap.